xSzpo/kedro_vb/README.md

 This is Kedro project [Kedro documentation](https://kedro.readthedocs.io).
 It contains Exploratory Data Analysis and solution developed in jupyter notebooks (./notebooks) and deployed as a kedro data transformation pipelines (./src/viabill/pipeline).

-Pippen's schema can be seen by running `kedro viz`.
+Pipeline schema can be seen by running `kedro viz`.

 It also utilize MlFlow experiment tracking.